Launched fifty years ago, we examine the fifth best selling car of all time.

 It’s a curious choice when you think about it, connotating little by way of glamour or allure, unlike for instance its Cortina sibling.
 The car as companion perhaps?
 A no-nonsense non-specific name for what began life as a practical, no-nonsense car.
 The Escort name in fact predated this model, first turning up on a variant of the early 1950s British Ford 100E range, but more salaciously, it was also the title of a popular 1970s UK top-shelf publication, beloved of both (secondary) school playground and travel motel dweller alike.

-But the Escort in basic form at least, was hardly going to Continue reading “A Company Car”
+But the Escort in entry-level form at least, was hardly going to Continue reading “A Company Car”